-In structuring a debt issuance, the district will manage the amortization of debt, and to the extent possible, match its cash flow to the anticipated debt service payments.
 The District will seek to structure debt with aggregate level principal and interest payments over the life of the borrowing.
 "Backloading" of debt service will be considered only when such structuring is beneficial to the District's aggregate overall debt payment schedule.

-The Financial Planning Manager, Director of Planning and General Manager, with the advice of the District's Financial Advisor, will evaluate and recommend to the Board the use of a call option, if any, and call protection period for each issuance.
+The Financial Planning Manager, Director of Finance & Water Resources and General Manager, with the advice of the District's Financial Advisor, will evaluate and recommend to the Board the use of a call option, if any, and call protection period for each issuance.
 A call option, or optional redemption provision, gives the District the right to prepay or retire debt prior to its stated maturity.
 This option may permit the District to achieve interest savings in the future through refunding of the bonds.
 Because the cost of call options can vary widely, depending on market conditions, an evaluation of factors, such as the call premium, time until the bonds may be called at a premium or at par, and interest rate volatility will guide the decision to issue bonds with a call option.
 Generally, 30-year tax exempt municipal borrowings are structured with a 10-year call.
-From time to time, shorter call options (5-9 years) may also be used.
+From time to time, shorter call options (3-7 years) may also be used.

-Types of Debt
+8. Types of Debt

-Revenue bonds, Certificates of Participation (COPs), variable rate bonds, state revolving fund (SRF) loans, federal loans, bank loans, notes, commercial paper, direct placements, capital leases, lease-purchase financing, and on bill financing.
-The weighted average useful life of the asset(s) or project shall exceed the payout schedule of any debt the District assumes.
-A definition on each type of debt is provided in Appendix A.
+The District may use revenue bonds, Certificates of Participation (COPs), variable rate bonds, state revolving fund (SRF) loans, federal loans (including loans through the Water Infrastructure Finance and Innovation Act (WIFIA) program), bank loans, notes, commercial paper, direct placements, capital leases, lease-purchase financing, and on bill financing.
+The District may from time to time find that other forms of debt would be beneficial to further its public purposes and may approve such debt without an amendment of this Debt Policy.
+A description of each type of debt is provided in Appendix A.

 In addition to the aforementioned long and short term financing instruments, the District may also consider joint arrangements with other governmental agencies.
 Communication and coordination will be made with local governments regarding cost sharing in potential joint projects, including leveraging grants and funding sources.
 The District is authorized to join with other special districts and/or municipal agencies to create a separate entity, a Joint Powers Authority (JPA), to issue debt on behalf of the District, the special district or municipality.

 The District will only be liable for its share of debt service, as specified in a contract executed in connection with the joint venture debt.